 The day was brisk and I reverted to a sandwich for lunch.
 By dinner time, I was again back to taking Soylent.
 While drinking, I recalled thinking “Should I measure this?”, and “Why is it so bland?”.
 I wouldn’t answer either thought before the day was done.

 Things start to go off the rails here.
-It’s hard to say if I was getting bored with the blandness of Soylent, of if I craved the more interesting flavors of solid foods.
+It’s hard to say if I was getting bored with the blandness of Soylent, of if I craved the more interesting flavours of solid foods.
 Today I only had the Soylent mix in the morning for breakfast.

-What would happen next was a combination of erratic work schedule and possibly disinterest, but I would being only using Soylent in the mornings.
-After doing this for a few days (and making a new batch), I would called away for a multi-day project.
+What would happen next was a combination of erratic work schedule and possibly disinterest, but I would be only using Soylent in the mornings.
+After doing this for a few days (and making a new batch), I would be called away for a multi-day project.
 When I returned, the mixture appeared to be bad so I wasted that.
-Given I had very little left, I’d use the product sporadically in mornings for the next few days until it was all finished.
+Given I had very little left, I’d use the product sporadically in the mornings for the next few days until it was all finished.

 This is perhaps the bigger challenge with Soylent: How do you maintain the discipline to stick with it?
 I had thought that since it was liquid, I’d have an easy time by making it portable, but I found that difficult to maintain (for whatever reason).

 I’m still intrigued by this.
 When Soylent does enter the Canadian market, I will give it another try.
 During the four days using it, I felt like it was possible to maintain this as my full diet.
 Soylent also offers help for those looking to make the product themselves.